lusis/zmq-appender/README.md

 - I still need to expose more sockopts - HWM, BACKLOG
 - I should probably make PAIR socket types an option as well
-- Probably going to end up converting to a custom layout for logevent
-- Add more information to the JSON?

 # Credits
 I've not done much real work myself.
 This has been done by muddling through the existing work of the logcentric code and figuring out Java in the process.